Kobee1203/weedow-searchy/README.md

 The easiest way to create a Search Descriptor is to use the `com.weedow.spring.data.search.descriptor.SearchDescriptorBuilder` which provides every options available to configure a `SearchDescriptor`.

 #### Configure a new Search Descriptor
-You have to add the `SearchDescriptor`s to the Spring Data Search Configuration to expose the JPA Entity endpoint:
+You have to add the `SearchDescriptor`s to the Spring Data Search Configuration to expose the Entity endpoint:
 * Implement the `com.weedow.spring.data.search.config.SearchConfigurer` interface and override the `addSearchDescriptors` method:
     ```java
     @Configuration